Adding and configuring realms

 To configure multiple authentications types for a realm

 Click the Enable Chaining Mode button on the Authentication tab, and then add and configure another authentication type for the realm.
+For more information about how to add authentication methods into a chain, see Enabling authentication chaining mode.

 This option is not available for Local and AR authentication types.